Non-residents are taxed on their Guatemalan-sourced income. Married couples are taxed separately.

 Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10% as of January 2013.
 The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price.

-VAT is levied at a uniform rate of 12% and applies (among others) to the sale or rental of real estate.
+VAT is levied at a uniform rate of 12% and applies (among others) to the sale of new properties and rental of real estate.

 VAT imposed on leasing properties is based on the gross rent plus any financing charge.

-VAT is imposed on the selling of immovable properties in Guatemala and the taxable amount is the selling price.
+VAT is imposed on sale of newly built immovable properties in Guatemala and the taxable amount is the selling price.

 Income and capital gains earned by companies are subject to corporate income tax at a flat rate of 31% for 2013.
 Income-generating expenses are deductible when calculating taxable income.